The Data Engineer Roadmap

 Tools you don't need yet

 Spark unless you're targeting Netflix, Databricks, Airbnb, or a large adtech shop.
 Kafka if you're not interviewing somewhere that genuinely needs sub-second latency.
 Flink at all, unless you're applying to one of the five companies in the industry that ask Flink questions. dbt unless the company is dbt-native.
+Hadoop and Hive belong in this list too: they still appear on job descriptions written by copy-paste, but the interview questions moved to Spark and the warehouses a decade ago.
 Terraform, Kubernetes, Helm, ArgoCD: these are platform tooling, not data engineering, and they show up in the loop maybe one time in fifty.

 If a job listing names all of these, the listing was written by a recruiter who read another listing.
 The work itself is closer to SQL and Python than to the tool inventory.